-a.
-2021 Overpayment - An overpayment of 2021 tax that was not refunded can be claimed as a credit on this line.
+- a.
+2022 Overpayment An overpayment of 2022 tax that was not refunded can be claimed as a credit on this line. - b.

-- b.
 Tentative Payment Enter the amount of tentative payments made. - c.
 Quarterly Estimated Tax Payments Enter the total amount of quarterly estimated payments made.
 Estimated payment history can be viewed on our TransAction Portal (TAP).
 Visit https://tap.dor.mt.gov for more information. - d.
-Montana Mineral Royalty Tax Withheld -The 6 percent required to be withheld from net royalty payments made to owners of Montana mineral rights is treated as tax paid.
+Montana Mineral Royalty Tax Withheld The 6 percent required to be withheld from net royalty payments made to owners of Montana mineral rights is treated as tax paid.
 This withholding should not be confused with the amounts deducted from a corporation's royalty payments for production taxes.
 Enter the total amount of Montana royalty withholding on this line.
 Please include copies of federal Form(s) 1099 in support of this withholding.
-For corporations who file with a fiscal year end, instead of the Form(s) 1099, please provide a copy of each check stub showing the amounts of royalties withheld during the corporation's fiscal year.
-For more information, visit MTRevenue.gov and search for "Mineral Royalty Withholding." - e.
-Montana Tax Withheld by Pass-Through Entities If a pass-through entity in which the corporation held an interest remitted Montana tax on the corporation's behalf, enter the amount of the remittance on this line.
-Please include the Montana Schedule(s) K-1. - f.
-Other Payments Please include any payment not reported above and enter a description of the type of payment(s). - g.
-Refunds Previously Issued If this is an amended return and you received a refund when you filed the original tax return or a previous amended tax return, include the amount of the refund on this line.
-Do not include overpayments applied to 2023, which must be entered on line 15.
+For corporations who file with a fiscal year end, copy of each check stub showing the amounts of royalties withheld during the corporation's fiscal year.
+For more information, visit MTRevenue.gov and search for "Mineral Royalty Withholding."